irenekb/RRI-3D/README.md

 ## Available Skripts & Additional Features <a id="skripts">

 ### <code> expandinteraction.py <a id="expansion settings"></a> </code>
-  <div>Create dotbracket files with an interaction site between two RNA chains.<br />
+  <div>Create dotbracket files with an interaction site between two RNA strands.<br />
   The expansion can be started from a dotbracket structure (SimRNA format), as well as from a base pair list.
 Allowed are complimentary (A-U, G-C) as well as G-U base pairings.
 By default, the interaction will be extended by the closest base pair (without bulge).
 If no extension is possible in the respective step, the simulation stops.
 If a bulge is desired/structurally necessary it is recommended to specify a target structure to extend to.<br />
   An extension can be done to both sides of the interaction simultaneously, as well as to one only chain direction.
 Another option is to extend the interaction by several base pairs in one step.
-Furthermore, a buffer/linker region without base pairing between intramolecular and intermolecular structure can be specified.   </div>
+Furthermore, a buffer/linker region without base pairing between intramolecular and intermolecular structure can be specified.</div>
    <br />
   The following parsing options can be selected:<br />
   <table>